dagster-io/dagster/docs/docs-beta/docs/dagster-plus/saved-views.md

 ## Edit, duplicate, or delete catalog views

-To edit, duplicate, or delete a catalog view, navigate to the catalog view menu by clicking the catalog view button on the top left of the screen.
-From here, you can search for the view you want to modify, duplicate, or delete.
-Use the three-dot menu on the right side of the view to show the available actions.
+1. Click the catalog view button to open the catalog view menu.
+2. Search for the view you want to edit, duplicate, or delete.
+3. Click the **three dot menu** to the right of the view to display available options.

-When editing a catalog view, any active filters will automatically be included in the set of changes.
-You can modify the view's name, description, icon, and sharing settings.
-To save your changes, click "Save changes".
+4. If modifying the view, note that any active filters will automatically be included in the set of changes.
+You can also change the view's name, description, icon, and sharing settings.
+5. When finished, click **Save changes**.